 Generally, the process for injury claims under the Jones Act involves the following:

 While state and federal laws can be confusing for non-lawyers, maritime law is a whole different beast.
 And since so many different factors may have contributed to your injury at sea, it's not always clear which party (if any) was negligent.
-If you have been injured while working on a sea vessel, you should get legal help right away.
-Have an experienced maritime law attorney review your claim at absolutely no charge today.
+If you've been injured while working on a sea vessel, an experienced attorney can help you get the compensation you deserve.